andrew/ultimate-awesome/README.md

 - [Networking-Guide](https://github.com/mikeroyal/Networking-Guide) -  A Networking Guide for getting started with basic/core network components such as wired and wireless network design, configuration, hardware, protocols, security, backup, recovery, and virtualization.
 - [awesome-out-of-distribution-detection](https://github.com/miniHuiHui/awesome-out-of-distribution-detection) - Paper of out of distribution detection and generalization.
 - [awesome-ai](https://github.com/MRCIEU/awesome-ai) - Awesome list for all things AI, ML and deep learning.
+- [Data-Science-and-Machine-Learning-Resources](https://github.com/nishitpatel01/Data-Science-and-Machine-Learning-Resources) - List of Data Science and Machine Learning Resource that I frequently use.
 - [awesome-particle](https://github.com/particle-iot/awesome-particle) - A curated list of awesome things related to Particle.
 - [awesome-developer-experience](https://github.com/prokopsimek/awesome-developer-experience) - A curated list of Developer Experience resources and tools.
 - [awesome-modular-accounts](https://github.com/rhinestonewtf/awesome-modular-accounts) - 📖 A curated list of resources dedicated to Modular Smart Accounts.